From Legacy Systems to Cloud-Based Banking: The Shift Explained

 Banks can pick from several cloud deployment models based on their needs, while balancing security, compliance, and operational efficiency:

-1. Private Cloud – A dedicated cloud environment for one organisation gives more control over infrastructure and data.
+- Private Cloud – A dedicated cloud environment for a single organization provides more control over infrastructure and data.
 Banks often choose private clouds for sensitive services because they work within the enterprise’s firewall.
-This model allows for customisations to meet unique needs and maintain steady performance, but may limit scalability.
+This model allows for customization to meet unique needs and provides steady performance, but may limit scalability.

-2. Public Cloud – Major providers like AWS, IBM, and Microsoft Azure host these clouds in the public domain.
-Financial institutions can store customer data in centres and adjust services based on demand.
+- Public Cloud – Major providers, such as AWS, IBM, and Microsoft Azure, host these clouds in the public domain.
+Financial institutions can store customer data in centralized locations and adjust services accordingly based on demand.
 The shared infrastructure makes this option affordable while offering unlimited scalability.

-3. Hybrid Cloud – This approach merges private and public cloud environments, allowing banks to share data and applications across both platforms seamlessly.
+- Hybrid Cloud – This model combines private and public clouds, allowing banks to share data and applications between both.
 Banks run sensitive workloads in private clouds while using public clouds for less sensitive, high-volume tasks.
-Industry experts say, “Companies can be all-in on cloud without being 100 per cent cloud; they can mix and match based on needs”.
+Industry experts say, “Companies can be all-in on cloud without being 100 percent cloud; they can mix and match based on needs”.

-4. Multi-cloud – Banks use multiple cloud services from different providers to avoid depending on one vendor.
+- Multi-cloud – Banks utilize multiple cloud services from different providers to minimize their dependence on a single vendor.
 The banking industry’s transition through hybrid and multi-cloud environments will continue as vendors create new cloud-based services.

 Banks must also consider these service models:

-• Software as a Service (SaaS) – Delivers software applications through a browser.
+- Software as a Service (SaaS) – Delivers software applications through browsers

-Many financial institutions work with specialised banking software development companies that understand banking requirements and cloud technologies.
+Many financial institutions collaborate with specialized banking software development companies that possess in-depth knowledge of banking requirements and cloud technologies.
 Custom banking software development enables institutions to tailor cloud solutions to their specific needs while ensuring compliance with regulations.

 Conclusion